martinvaughn/bachin-writer/README.md

 Once downloaded, you should be able to run `python3 --version` and have it return something like Python 3.10.0

-Next you'll download the following python packages.
-Run the followinng commands in your terminal:
+Next you'll download your python packages.
+Run the following commands in your terminal:

 `pip3 install lxml`
 `pip3 install six`